jarusll/the-logs/index.md

 For some reason I can't set the python version for ansible.
 Tomorrow I'll dockerize & see if it works.
 The mirroring works fine on local with python3.8 But I am not able to set the specific version for ansible on vps.
 Dockerizing should solve it.

+Tomorrow I'll push a fragment about the phones I used.
+Its going to be good 😁.

 Night

 # 2022-04-14